Navbar

 Research has shown that a supportive and comfortable environment, such as one provided by trained therapists, can lead to more positive outcomes for MDMA-assisted psychotherapy.
 By setting intentions and creating a safe and comfortable environment, individuals can enhance the potential therapeutic benefits of MDMA.

 The effects of set and setting are rightly emphasized when discussing the use of MDMA and other mind-altering substances.
 However, what is often neglected but equally important is the dose.
-In clinical trials, participants are typically administered doses of MDMA ranging from 80 to 150mg, with a top-up dose given 90-150 minutes later.
+Participants in MDMA trials typically receive a split dose of 120-180 mg of MDMA.
+In the first experimental session, they may be administered an initial dose of 80-120 mg followed by a supplemental half-dose of 40-60 mg 1.5 to 2 hours later.

-Molly, or MDMA, is considered to be relatively safe in comparison to other commonly accepted recreational drugs such as tobacco and alcohol.
+MDMA is considered to be relatively safe in comparison to other commonly used recreational drugs such as tobacco and alcohol.

 Typically, MDMA doesn't cause any life-threatening effects on its own, but there are still potential health risks associated with its use.
 Fortunately, these risks can be minimized through the use of harm reduction practices.